-ONMS regards the involvement of communities and the development of a stewardship ethic as vitally important to successfully protect sanctuary resources.
-One key way to achieve this involvement is through the formation of sanctuary advisory councils.
+ONMS regards community involvement and the development of a stewardship ethic as vitally important to successfully protect and manage sanctuary resources.
+One key way to achieve this involvement is the formation of sanctuary advisory councils.

-Sanctuary advisory councils bring members of a diverse community together to provide advice to the sanctuary superintendent on the management and protection of the sanctuary, or to assist ONMS in guiding a proposed site through the designation process.
+Sanctuary advisory councils bring members of a diverse community together to provide advice to NOAA on the management of a sanctuary, or to assist ONMS in guiding a proposed site through the designation process.

 ONMS is committed to the full support, utilization, and enhancement of councils at all sanctuaries.
-In order for councils to achieve their full potential, ONMS, within the limits of available resources, will:
+For councils to achieve their full potential, ONMS, within the limits of available resources, will:

-- Provide sufficient support to allow councils to operate efficiently and effectively at each site; - Provide support and guidance from the national office to help councils operate efficiently and at a basic level of consistency across the system; - Promote coordination and communication among councils and among sanctuary staff that work closely with councils; and - Develop training programs appropriate to council officers and members, and sanctuary superintendents and staff.
+- Provide sufficient support for councils to operate efficiently and effectively; - Provide support and guidance to help councils operate efficiently and consistently across the system; - Promote coordination and communication among councils and among sanctuary staff that work closely with councils; and - Develop training programs appropriate to council officers, members, and NOAA staff.